 HostBooks provides a comprehensive cloud-based platform for all the major accounting solutions like GST, E-Way Bill, TDS, Point of Sale(POS), Payroll, and Accounting.
 With the perfect blend of Accounting and Cutting-edge Technology, it aims at minimizing the compliance time with seamless user experience.
 Be it filing GST/TDS returns, E-way Bill generation or managing your business finances, it boosts up productivity and cuts down the operational costs by keeping everything intact.

-Note: please complete the POC form within the ‘APN Fund Request and Claim Toolkit’ excel file.

-Good to have

-Customer Requirement
+Business Requirement

 HostBooks has an online portal, used by accountants and commerce professionals.
 They use the portal to use services like GST filing and E-way bill payments.